cortexarts/Attack-on-Tapir/README.md

 2D Platformer made in Unity3D.

 To do:
-- Gas dropped by tapir.
-- Rockets dropped by tapir.
+- Add farts for tapirs.
-- Machine gun for player.
+- Fix new weapons for the player.
-- New sprites for player, weapons, tapirs etc.
+- New art style.
 - New background.
 - New platforms.